 If you’ve ever wanted to make your own BBQ sauce from scratch, then this recipe is for you!
 It is so easy, simple and fast – 15 minutes is all it takes!

-This homemade BBQ sauce is the best slathered on grilled chicken.
-It’s also perfect to serve with ribs, as a spread with my best Turkey Burger Recipe, or as a dip for chicken tenders.
-This BBQ sauce gives the best flavor to Crockpot BBQ Chicken and Instant Pot BBQ Chicken.
+This homemade BBQ sauce is the best slathered on Grilled Chicken.
+It’s also perfect to serve with Slow Cooker Pork Ribs, as a spread for my best Turkey Burger Recipe, or as a dipping sauce for Chicken Tenders.
+Use it to bring the best flavor to Crockpot BBQ Chicken and Instant Pot Pulled Pork.
 The possibilities really are limitless for what you can serve with this delicious homemade barbecue sauce!
-And, if you love homemade BBQ sauce you will also love my honey mustard sauce recipe.

 You can make a batch of this BBQ sauce recipe ahead of time and store it in your refrigerator for busy weeknights.
 When you’re not sure what to make for dinner, use it as a marinade for chicken for the grill.